 Aging and mental health: A primer on health equity, diversity and anti-racism

-Understanding mental health and well-being in later life invites you to complete a new training module for service providers working with older adults.
+Understanding mental health and well-being in later life invites you to complete a valuable training module for service providers working with older adults.

 This free, self-directed online course is designed to increase your awareness of the social and structural factors influencing the mental health of older adults from immigrant, refugee, ethnocultural and racialized (IRER) groups.